CyberArk Identity Release Notes

 None |

-User may not able to see the device location. |
+The user may not able to see the device location. |

 Go to user policy Endpoint Policies > Common Settings > Mobile Settings > Restriction Settings, then under Report mobile device location, select Force for Permit administrator to see device location.
 Then unenroll the user and enroll again. |